conniest/twokey-keyboard-keyer/README.md

 Explanation of the Code:

     Timing Constants:
-        DOT_TIME represents the duration of a dit (0.2 seconds).
+        DOT_TIME represents the duration of a dit.
-        DASH_TIME is 3 times the duration of a dit (0.6 seconds) and represents the duration of a dah.
+        DASH_TIME is 3 times the duration of a dit and represents the duration of a dah.
         The spaces between dits and dahs are set to 3 and 6 dits, respectively.
+        (TODO: refine this, make wpm an option)

     Audio Generation:
         The generate_tone function generates a sine wave at a frequency of 600 Hz for both dits and dahs.
 It uses numpy to generate the audio samples and pygame to play them.